womenrising/womenrising/README.md

 Once you have gotten all that set up

-bundle install to get the vendors
+bundle install to make sure everything is ready for this project.

-Then set-up the database with
+Then set-up the database with:

 rake db:create
 rake db:migrate
-rake db:seed (this is the run the seed file that I created to simulate users for testing purposes)
+rake db:seed (this is the seed file that I created to simulate users for testing purposes)

 Once the database is set-up you can start working on changes or improvements that you are making.
 You can run rails s to start the server and should be able to login.

 ###Reporting Bugs